Best Bike Lock of 2023: Strong and Practical

 Folding Locks

 Folding locks are made up of a series of metal plates linked together by rivets.
-They're fold down into a tight package for carrying and then unfold out to make a flexible shape that fastens around your bike.
+They fold down into a tight package for carrying and then unfold out to make a flexible shape that fastens around your bike.

-But the best thing about them is the way they fold down to make a very compact package that’s super easy to transport.
+And the best thing about them is the way they fold down to make a very compact package that’s super easy to transport.

-The carrying holster can either velcro around your frame or even better, screw into your bottle holder holes.
+The carrying holster can either Velcro around your frame, or even better, screw into your bottle holder holes.

 And because it’s so compact, it won’t work loose, swing about or generally interfere with your ride in the way that u-locks sometimes do.